JuliaPy/SymPy.jl/examples/tutorial.md

 This creates a symbolic object `x`, which can be manipulated through further function calls.

 There are two macros that make creating multiple variables a bit less typing.
-The `@vars` macro will create variables in the *Main workspace*, so no assignment is necessary.
-The `@syms` macro will return newly defined symbolic variables.
+The `@syms` macro will create variables in the *Main workspace*, so no assignment is necessary.
+The `@osyms` macro will return newly defined symbolic variables.
 As these are macros, the arguments need not be separated by commas.

 ```
-@vars a b c
+@syms a b c
-a,b,c = @syms a,b,c
+a,b,c = @osyms a,b,c
 ```